UKDanceBlue/danceblue-react-app/README.md

 5. Open a Pull Request

 If you are interested in joining DanceBlue, send me a message (see my contact info)!

+### Some notes for contributors

+- Naming convention for files is:
+  - PascalCase for files that represent a single entity (i.e. a type or component) unless it is a plain function
+  - camelCase for files that represent a collection of entities (i.e. an index file, a collection of values, multiple unrelated exports) or a plain function
+  - Folders that are intended to be imported directly should match the case of their subject (i.e. PascalCase for a folder with a component)
+  - kebab-case for other folders
+- ESlint has rules for most other cases, it is *highly* recommended to install the eslint plugin for your editor or keep `eslint --watch` running in the background

 <p align="right">(<a href="#top">back to top</a>)</p>